Title IX Sexual Misconduct Policy

 • The right to a written Responsibility Determination in resolution of the Grievance Process;

-Individual experiences of sexual harassment vary widely, as do people’s needs.
+Individual experiences of sex-based harassment vary widely, as do people’s needs.
 You have choices about what to do and when, and the University has people who can explain the options, answer your questions, and support you along the way.

 1. Get to a safe place.
-In the immediate aftermath of a sexual assault, sexual violence, or other forms of sexual harassment, the most important step to take is to get to a safe place.
+In the immediate aftermath of a sexual assault, sexual violence, or other forms of sex-based harassment, the most important step to take is to get to a safe place.
 Whether it be your home, a friend’s home, or with a family member, immediate safety is what matters most.

 2. Seek medical treatment.
 If you have experienced physical or sexual violence, it is important to get care as soon as possible.
 Even if you feel okay, you may be injured or at risk of contracting a sexually transmitted infection or becoming pregnant.
 If you were sexually assaulted within the past 72 hours, you should strongly consider having physical forensic evidence collected at the time of your medical examination.
+Preservation of evidence may be necessary to pursue remedies.

 4. Report the incident.
-If you have experienced or learned about sexual harassment involving a member of the Saint Peter’s community, you may file a report, as outlined below.
+If you have experienced or learned about sex-based harassment involving a member of the Saint Peter’s community, you may file a report, as outlined below.
 By reporting the incident, you alert the University and enable administrators to respond appropriately both to your case and to broader patterns of concerning behavior.
 Reporting also allows you to discuss your options and gives you immediate access to various accommodations.

 Privacy Policy